quixio/quix-samples/python/sources/AmazonKinesis/README.md

-# Amazon Kinesis Connector
+# Kinesis

-Connect your Amazon Kinesis data to a Quix topic with this bridge.
+[This connector](https://github.com/quixio/quix-library/tree/main/python/sources/AmazonKinesis){target="_blank"} allows you to subscribe to AWS Kinesis data and stream it to a Quix topic.

-## Requirements/prerequisites
+## How to run

-You will need an Amazon Kinesis account to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables